scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 Add Additional Prometheus Targets ....................................
 There are situations where you would like to monitor additional targets using the Prometheus server of the monitoring stack.
+For example, an agent that runs on a firewall server.
-The Prometheus server reads its targets from file, this file is generated from a template when calling ``start-all.sh``.
+The Prometheus server reads its targets from a file, this file is generated from a template when calling ``start-all.sh``.
-To add your own target you would need to edit the template file before calling ``start-all.sh``.
+To add your targets you would need to edit the template file before calling ``start-all.sh``.

 The template file is either ``prometheus/prometheus.yml.template`` if Prometheus reads the Scylla target from file, or ``prometheus/prometheus.consul.yml.template`` if Prometheus gets Scylla targets from the manager Consul API.